Rita Guarino

-Maria Rita Guarino (/it/; born 31 January 1971) is an Italian professional football manager and former player who was most recently the manager of Italian club Inter Women.
+Maria Rita Guarino (/it/; born 31 January 1971) is an Italian professional football manager and former player who is currently the head coach of Women's Super League club West Ham United.
 As a player, she represented the Italy national team as a striker.

 Playing career

 Throughout her career she played as a striker for Juventus, Torino, Reggiana, Fiammamonza, Torres, Lazio and Foroni Verona in Serie A, and Maryland Pride in the W-League.

 She was a member of the Italian national team, and took part in the 1991 and 1999 World Cups, and the 1993, 1997 and 2001 European Championships.
 She scored Italy's last goal in the 1991 World Cup, forcing the extra time in the quarterfinals against Norway.
 She again scored a goal against Norway in the 2001 Euro.

 Managerial career

 Italy youth

 Since 2015, Guarino has served as Italy's under-17 national team's assistant manager and Manager of Football – Individual Training System.